Developing an emergency communications plan: A template for business continuity professionals

 - Identify and brief the company spokesperson on the situation.

-- Organize and facilitate broadcast media coverage.
+- Organize and facilitate broadcast media and social media coverage.

 General emergency communications planning considerations